thebjorn/pydeps/README.rst

 Version history
 ---------------

+**Version 1.12.13** Better docs for larger packages.
+See max-module-depth_ for an example.
+Thanks to sheromon_ for the PR.

 **Version 1.12.5** Pydeps can now read configuration data from ``pyproject.toml``.
 Thanks to septatrix_ for pushing the idea and for countering my toml-rant with